JAlcocerT/JAlcocerT/content/blog/video-tricks-actioncam.md

 ## High vs Low Bit Rate

+**Bit rate for video** simply refers to the **amount of data used per second** to store the video.
+It's usually measured in **bits per second (bps)**, often expressed as kilobits per second (kbps) or megabits per second (Mbps).

+**Higher bit rate = More data = Better video quality (more detail, less compression artifacts) = Larger file size.**

+**Lower bit rate = Less data = Lower video quality (more compression, potential for blurriness or blockiness) = Smaller file size.**

+Think of it like the "flow" of information for the video.

+A higher bit rate means a richer, faster flow of visual data, resulting in a better picture.

 ### FHD - 1080/30

 1. With the [updated firmware](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/) and **high bit rate**, `1080p30 UW RS` I got these files with `H.265` codec: